nodatapoints/voltage-simulation/README.md

 To relax the simulation, the values can be smoothed out over time.
 This enables a more stable but also slower computation.
 This is done with the alpha parameter, ranging from 0 to 1.
 Instead of replacing every old value with the computed new value, both are weighted together using the following formula
 ![](https://raw.githubusercontent.com/nodatapoints/voltage-simulation/master/doc/img/formula0.png)
 ##### Shading
 There are two modes of shading available: _normal_ and _equipotential_.
 Before shading, the potential is normalized to [-1;1].
-This is done by diving by the maximum absolute potential known to be present.
+This is done by dividing by the maximum absolute potential known to be present.

 In normal mode, -1 to 1 is mapped onto blue to yellow.
 The higher the parameter gamma, the sharper the transition of color around 0V.
 This way, gradients around 0 are displayed in more detail than the steep gradients near the potential sources.
 The color map is a onedimensional gradient from 0 (blue) to 1 (yellow).
 The color at a given potential is computed via
 ![](https://raw.githubusercontent.com/nodatapoints/voltage-simulation/master/doc/img/formula1.png)